Our Guide To FFKM – HNBR – Hydrogenated Nitrile Rubber

 HNBR has excellent resistance to sour oil and gas, steam, hot water and ozone.
 Physical properties such as tensile and tear strength, elongation, abrasion resistance and compression set are excellent, while compounds exhibit good dynamic behaviour at elevated temperatures.

-- Like EPDM, HNBR can either be cured with sulphur or peroxide, depending upon which properties are the most important.
+Like EPDM, hydrogenated nitrile rubber can either be cured with sulphur or peroxide, depending upon which properties are the most important.

-- Components in HNBR offer an excellent range of performance at a cost between Nitrile rubber and Fluoroelastomers.
+Components in HNBR offer an excellent range of performance at a cost between nitrile rubber and fluoroelastomers (FKM).

-- Limitations include poor electrical properties, poor flame resistance and attack by aromatic oils and polar organic solvents.
+The limitations of HNBR include poor electrical properties, poor flame resistance, and it can easily be damaged by aromatic oils and polar organic solvents.